-This project’s aim is two-fold: to thoroughly map seasonal timing and patterns of SWD migration from woodlands into blueberry fields; and to evaluate the efficacy of SPLAT (Specialized Pheromone and Lure Application Technology), a new attract-and-kill product containing a SWD-specific fruit volatile-based attractant and a low-risk, naturally derived pesticide, to control SWD populations.
+This project’s aim is two-fold: to thoroughly map seasonal timing and patterns of SWD migration from woodlands into blueberry fields; and to evaluate the efficacy of ACTTRA SWD, a new attract-and-kill product containing an SWD-specific fruit volatile-based attractant and a low-risk, naturally derived pesticide, to control SWD populations.
 Understanding spatio-temporal patterns of SWD migration and utilization of attract-and-kill technology can facilitate more targeted pesticide application, reducing the amount of pesticide used, reducing costs for farmers, limiting pesticide exposure, and improving environmental quality.

 Objective 1: Monitor season-long adult SWD population density and map migration phenology along a woodland-to-cropland gradient on two Florida blueberry farms (one conventional, one certified organic).

-Objective 2: Compare adult and larval SWD population density in fields treated with SPLAT to untreated fields on two Florida blueberry farms (one conventional, one certified organic).
+Objective 2: Compare adult and larval SWD population density in fields treated with ACTTRA to untreated fields on two Florida blueberry farms (one conventional, one certified organic).

-Objective 3: Monitor and identify athropod natural enemies in fields treated with SPLAT and compare to untreated fields on two Florida blueberry farms (one conventional, one certified organic).
+Objective 3: Monitor and identify hymenopteran parasitoids in fields treated with ACTTRA and compare to untreated fields on two Florida blueberry farms (one conventional, one certified organic).

-Objective 4: Compare adult SWD mortality and larval infestation using choice and no-choice cage experiments between SPLAT-treated and untreated blueberry plants.
+Objective 4: Compare adult SWD mortality and larval infestation using choice and no-choice cage experiments between ACTTRA-treated and untreated blueberry plants.

-Objective 1 (seasonal monitoring): Three Scentry traps containing SWD lures (Scentry Biologicals, Inc. Billings, Montana) were placed along three 25 m transects beginning at the woodland margin and extending into the blueberry field at three distances from the woods: 0m (woods edge), 20m (field edge), and 40m (mid-field) These distances represented our three treatments.
-This plot design was replicated four times in individual fields on two separate sites, a conventional farm, and replicated two times at site 2, an organic farm.
-Trap catch samples are currently being collected and drowning solution replaced weekly.
-Lures are being replaced monthly.
+Three Scentry traps containing SWD lures (Scentry Biologicals, Inc. Billings, Montana) were placed along three 25 m transects beginning at the woodland margin and extending into the blueberry field at three distances from the woods: 0m (woods edge), 20m (field edge), and 40m (mid-field) These distances represented our three treatments.
+This plot design was replicated four times in individual fields at site 1, a conventional farm, and replicated two times at site 2, an organic farm.
+Trap catch samples were collected and drowning solution replaced weekly.
+Lures were replaced monthly.
 Samples were transported to the University of Florida Small Fruit and Vegetable IPM Laboratory, immediately refrigerated, and processed during the week of collection.
-We have been recording numbers of male and female SWD, other drosophilids, other common blueberry pests, and natural enemies were counted in each sample.
-Collection began in early February and will continue until early May.
-We hope to observe seasonal changes and timing of SWD migration into cultivated fields.
+The number of male and female SWD, other drosophilids, other common blueberry pests, and natural enemies were counted in each sample.
+Collection began in early February and continued until mid-May in 2018 and 2019.

-No-choice experiments—50 SWD (1:1 ratio of F:M) were released in 4 x 2 x ft. mesh cages.
+No-choice experiments.
+50 SWD (1:1 ratio of F:M) were released in 4 x 2 x ft. mesh cages.
 Each cage contained two two-year-old blueberry plants with one plant at each longitudinal end of the cage.
 Five mesh satchels, each containing five store-bought, organic blueberries were randomly hung from each plant.
-Both plants per cage either had one SPLAT plastic hangtag per plant (SPLAT treatment) or no hangtag (control).
-Two grams of SPLAT were applied to each hangtag.
-Each cage will contain one 500 mL plastic Tupperware container of water with cotton wicks.
-A white sheet covered the cage base and white paper discs will cover soil surface of each plant to facilitate observation of dead flies.
+Both plants per cage either had one ACTTRA plastic hangtag per plant (ACTTRA treatment) or no hangtag (control).
+Two grams of ACTTRA were applied to each hangtag.
+Each cage contained one 500 mL plastic Tupperware container of water with cotton wicks.
+A white sheet covered the cage base and white paper discs covered the soil surface of each plant to facilitate observation of dead flies.
 Every 12 hours after introduction of flies, dead flies were removed by hand and counted.
 After 72 hours, berry satchels were removed from plants, and berries were incubated for three weeks to compare adult emergence between treatment and control cages.
-SPLAT treatment and control plots will each be replicated ten times.
+ACTTRA treatment and control plots will each be replicated five times.

-Choice experiments—all aspects of experimental design and protocol were the same as described for no-choice experiments, but each cage contained one SPLAT (treatment) plants on one longitudinal end of the cage and one control plant on the other end.
+Choice experiments.
+All aspects of experimental design and protocol were the same as described for no-choice experiments, but each cage contained one ACTTRA (treatment) plant on one longitudinal end of the cage and one control plant on the other end.

-ANOVA with repeated measures will be used to evaluate mean adult SWD captures per trap across weeks, treatments, and farms in seasonal monitoring studies and SPLAT field trials.
+ANOVA with repeated measures was used to evaluate mean adult SWD captures per trap across weeks, treatments, and farms in seasonal monitoring studies and the ACTTRA field study.
 Differences among male and female densities per trap and differences among adult emergence rates were analyzed.
 We will separate means using Tukey’s HSD when required.
-We will utilize geostatistical analyses to observe seasonal migration in the monitoring studies.
-ANOVA will also be used to compare mean fly mortality and larvae per gram of fruit in cage experiments.
+Differences in parasitoid family composition among treatments in the ACTTRA study will be analyzed using principal components analysis.
+ANOVA will be used to compare mean fly mortality and adult emergence by treatment in cage experiments.

 Educational & Outreach Activities

 We provide regular consultation to our participating growers and keep them abreast of current on-farm SWD pest pressure and findings from our research.
-I presented preliminary SPLAT field findings (2018) at the Entomological Society of America Southeastern Branch annual meeting in March 2019 and discussed SWD trapping methods and efficacy at a University of Florida Doctor of Plant Medicine Program event called Natural Area Teaching Lab Trap Day.
+I presented preliminary ACTTRA field findings (2018) at the Entomological Society of America Southeastern Branch annual meeting in March 2019 and discussed SWD trapping methods and efficacy at a University of Florida Doctor of Plant Medicine Program event called Natural Area Teaching Lab Trap Day.
 2019 ACTTRA evaluation data will be presented at the Entomological Society of America national meeting in November 2019.

-Preliminary data suggests that SPLAT provides significantly better control of SWD larvae when added to the grower’s standard management program compared to the grower’s standard only (control).
-Because SPLAT is applied to a localized area, specifically attractive to SWD, and utilizes an OMRI-approved reduced-risk insecticide, we believe it has a lower overall impact on non-target organisms, environmental health, and poses less health risk for farmers and farm employees compared to a traditional foliar spray.
-Because SPLAT provides added SWD control, growers will see higher yields and more stability in Florida’s valuable, niche blueberry market.
-We also observed that biweekly SPLAT applications provide the same level of SWD larval control as weekly applications, which can save growers time, money, and labor.
+Data is inconclusive as to whether ACTTRA provides significantly better control of SWD larvae when added to the grower’s standard management program.
+Because ACTTRA is applied to a localized area, specifically attractive to SWD, and utilizes an OMRI-approved reduced-risk insecticide, we believe it has a lower overall impact on non-target organisms, environmental health, and poses less health risk for farmers and farm employees compared to a traditional foliar spray.
+We suspect that growers will see higher yields and more stability in Florida’s valuable, niche blueberry market.
+In 2018, we observed that biweekly ACTTRA applications provide the same level of SWD larval control as weekly applications, which can save growers time, money, and labor.

-Preliminary data (2018) from the attract-and-kill component of this project suggests that SPLAT is a tool that my advisor and I can recommend to growers for increased control of spotted wing drosophila (SWD) larvae.
+Preliminary data (2018) from the attract-and-kill component of this project suggests that ACTTRA is a tool that my advisor and I can recommend to growers for increased control of spotted wing drosophila (SWD) larvae.
 However, more field studies on both conventional and organic farms should be performed to confirm these findings.
 While researching the monitoring component of this project, I learned how to effectively deploy and service traps for SWD, identify and count SWD, and analyze trap data.
-In investigating the SPLAT component of this project, I learned the importance of a multi-faceted management program for sustainable blueberry production.
+In investigating the ACTTRA component of this project, I learned the importance of a multi-faceted management program for sustainable blueberry production.
 I also found that Florida’s commercial blueberry farmers are eager to adopt emerging technologies that can reduce their insecticide use.